Eurorack: History

 By the late 1980s, these had all ceased production.

 Dieter Döpfer built some Formant modules before producing his own systems.
 His Voice Modular System from the early 1980s was a Eurocard-based "modular" (the modules were non-patchable voice cards etc.) polyphonic synth, but the front panels look very similar to the later A100 modules.

 In 1996, Doepfer Musikelektronik released the first Eurorack-format modular synthesizer system, the Doepfer A-100, followed by successive new series of compatible modules in 1997 and 1998.
 In the UK, Analogue Systems had been independently developing a very similar format, with small technical differences such as the power connectors.
 Analogue Systems would later change their products to offer Eurorack compatibility.

 In the mid 2000s, other manufacturers such as Cwejman, Make Noise Music and TipTop Audio adopted Doepfer's Eurorack format and started designing and manufacturing compatible modules.

 By 2013, the Eurorack format had gained in popularity.
-Music technology journalists estimated that there were already at least 80 manufacturers offering over 700 modules, greatly expanding the musical possibilities available from a Eurorack system to include sampling and sample manipulation, West-coast-style wavefolding, DSP-based effects and more.
+Music technology journalists estimated that there were already at least 80 manufacturers offering over 700 modules, greatly expanding the musical possibilities available from a Eurorack system to include sampling and sample manipulation, West-coast-style synthesis and wavefolding, DSP-based effects and more.